-Please refer to the PIXXI Internal Functions Manual for more information.
+Please refer to the PIXXI Internal Functions manual for more information.

 General purpose I/O pins, or can serve as Analog Input pins.
 Each pin can be individually set for INPUT or OUTPUT or ANALOG.
 Power-Up Reset default is all INPUTS.
 Digital GPIO can source/sink 10mA.
-For more information, the Specifications section.
-These pins have a 0 to 3.3V range with 12 bit resolution.
-For more information, see Analog Inputs section.
+For more information, see the Specifications section.

+These pins have a 0 to 3.3V range and have a 12-bit resolution.
+For more information, see the Analog Inputs section.